ESOL - English for Speakers of Other Languages

 Within fourteen days of a student's start date, one of the District specialists will screen students using the WIDA-ACCESS Placement Test (W-APT).
 Four language domains are assessed in English: speaking, reading, writing and listening.
 The results are used to determine students English language proficiency level and to determine if the student qualifies for ESOL services and if so at what level.

-uses the WIDA Consortiums six levels of Language Proficiency in the four language domains.
+The state of Pennsylvania uses the WIDA Consortiums six levels of Language Proficiency in the four language domains.
 Level 1-Entering, Level 2- Beginning, Level 3- Developing, Level 4- Expanding, Level 5- Bridging and Level 6- Reaching.
-Pennsylvania

 Once a student has been screened and, if necessary, entered into the NASD ESOL program, the ESOL specialist in the student's building will meet with the student on a regularly scheduled basis, to provide instruction in the four language domains of speaking, reading, writing and listening.
 Students will be instructed on their language proficiency level and monitored closely in their regular education classes.
 For more information on instruction models provided at each grade level contact your child's ESOL specialist.

 Each school year, the language proficiency of ESOL students is assessed through a state assessment called the WIDA-ACCESS.
 This assessment is taken by all English Language Learners in the state of Pennsylvania at all levels of proficiency.
 The four language domains are assessed; it is a standardized test, which is scored by Metritech, an outside source.
 The assessment is used to monitor a student's English proficiency growth from one school year to the next as well as to determine a student's eligibility for exiting the program.
 The assessment is broken down into three tiers: A, B and C. The score the student received on the previous school year's assessment or on the W-APT score determines a student's tier.